wangyi111/wangyi111.github.io/_posts/2020-10-28-GAN-tricks.md

 toc_label: "CONTENT"
 ---

 In this blog, we make a brief summary of original GAN's problems and introduce several methods to improve training.
+Most of the contents refer to blog [23] and GAN's overview paper [22].

 ## 01: GAN's problem